History of Earth: Formation of the Moon

 Earth's only natural satellite, the Moon, is larger relative to its planet than any other satellite in the Solar System.
 During the Apollo program, rocks from the Moon's surface were brought to Earth.
 Radiometric dating of these rocks shows that the Moon is 4.53 ± 0.01 billion years old, formed at least 30 million years after the Solar System.
 New evidence suggests the Moon formed even later, 4.48 ± 0.02 Ga, or 70–110 million years after the start of the Solar System.

 Theories for the formation of the Moon must explain its late formation as well as the following facts.
-First, the Moon has a low density (3.3 times that of water, compared to 5.5 for the Earth) and a small metallic core.
-Second, the Earth and Moon have the same oxygen isotopic signature (relative abundance of the oxygen isotopes).
+First, the Moon has a low density (3.3 times that of water, compared to 5.5 for Earth) and a small metallic core.
+Second, Earth and Moon have the same oxygen isotopic signature (relative abundance of the oxygen isotopes).
 Of the theories proposed to account for these phenomena, one is widely accepted: The giant impact hypothesis proposes that the Moon originated after a body the size of Mars (sometimes named Theia) struck the proto-Earth a glancing blow.

 The collision released about 100 million times more energy than the more recent Chicxulub impact that is believed to have caused the extinction of the non-avian dinosaurs.
-It was enough to vaporize some of the Earth's outer layers and melt both bodies.
-A portion of the mantle material was ejected into orbit around the Earth.
+It was enough to vaporize some of Earth's outer layers and melt both bodies.
+A portion of the mantle material was ejected into orbit around Earth.
 The giant impact hypothesis predicts that the Moon was depleted of metallic material, explaining its abnormal composition.
-The ejecta in orbit around the Earth could have condensed into a single body within a couple of weeks.
+The ejecta in orbit around Earth could have condensed into a single body within a couple of weeks.
 Under the influence of its own gravity, the ejected material became a more spherical body: the Moon.